-• If a child has diabetes, it is the parent's responsibility to ensure that 'sugary snacks' are available for the child at school if needed.
-These should be stored in the child's medical box kept in a high place in the child's classroom and also in the First Aid Room.

-- Other medication needed in school MUST be kept in the locked First Aid cupboard in the medical room, unless stated otherwise in the medical care plan or in the fridge in the First Aid Room. - Administration of any medicines in school will be under the guidance of the child's parent or following information received from the diabetic nurse.
+- If a child has diabetes, it is the parent's responsibility to ensure that 'sugary snacks' are available for the child at school if needed.
+These should be stored in the child's medical box kept in a high place in the child's classroom. - Other medication needed in school should be kept in the locked First Aid cupboard in the medical room, unless stated otherwise in the medical care plan. - Administration of any medicines in school will be under the guidance of the child's parent or following information received from the diabetic nurse.
 Responsibility for seeing that this is carried out effectively lies with the Head Teacher.